Dragonrun1/file_path_normalizer/README.md

 README.md
 =========

-Class used to normalize PHP file paths without several of the short comes of the built-in functions.
+File_path_normalizer is a class used to normalize PHP file paths without several of the shortcomings of the built-in functions.

 ## Why you should use it

-So you maybe wondering why a class like this is even needed since PHP has many built-in functions that let you do almost anything needed to clean up a give file name and path.
-You are right that it does have many functions that are made to work with paths and file names etc plus it has a wide range of string and regex functions as well that can be useful.
-The problem most people aren't always aware of is the many edge cases and limitations all this functions have which can lead to bugs and in the case of web based applications possible security issues when parts of the filesystem are unexpectedly exposed.
-Just like in web page where you should protect them from Javascript XSS and possible database exposure in the SQL you also need to insure any place that user input might but used to form file system paths or names that it is clean and not doing something unexpected.
+So you maybe wondering why a class like this is even needed since PHP has many built-in functions that let you do almost anything needed to clean up a given file name and path.
+While PHP does have many functions that are made to work with paths and file names, it also has a wide range of string and regex functions as well that can be useful.
+However, the many edge cases and limitations of these functions can lead to bugs and, in the case of web based applications, possible security issues when parts of the filesystem are unexpectedly exposed.

+Just like in a web page where you must protect from Javascript XSS and possible database exposure, you must also ensure where user input might be used to form file system paths or names that it is clean and not doing something unexpected.

-Even if you aren't forming paths using any user input the OS your running PHP on effects the file path and how many of the file functions work.
-Probably one of the best know differences is the use of back-slashes and drive letters in Windows paths but forward slashes and the unified file paths of Linux (Unix) and newer Macs.
+Even if you are not forming paths using any user input the OS you use for PHP affects the file path and how many of the file functions work.
+Probably one of the best know differences is the use of back-slashes and drive letters in Windows paths but forward slashes and the unified file paths of Linux/Unix and Mac OS X.

-To make some of the issues you can run into clearer I'll give some examples below.
+Below are some examples to make the issues clearer.

 ## Issue Examples